-But the truth is you can eat fruit when you quit sugar!
+But despite the confusion, the truth is you can definitely eat fruit when you quit sugar!
 In fact, we encourage one to two pieces of whole fruit every single day after Week 5 of our I Quit Sugar: 8-Week Program.
-And once you’ve quit sugar, then forever more!
+And once you’ve quit sugar for good, feel free to indulge forever more!

 But before you go bananas on, err, bananas, check out our guide.